Mrs. Diane Bruno Biography

 Dept: Office of the President

-With the 2012 inauguration of Dr. Joseph W. Bruno as Marietta's 18th President, the College also welcomes his talented wife, Diane, to the campus community.
+With the 2012 inauguration of Dr. Joseph W. Bruno as Marietta's 18th President, the College also welcomed his talented wife, Diane, to the campus community.

-Diane has more than 25 years of experience as a human resource professional in both for-profit and non-profit industries.
-Most recently, she was a human resource professional for KardasLarson, LLC, based in Connecticut.
-Prior to that position, she applied her expertise at an agricultural publishing company, in the banking industry, at a performing arts center and an architectural firm.
+Diane is a former human resource professional with more than 25 years of experience as a human resource professional in both for-profit and non-profit industries.
+She has applied her expertise in agricultural publishing, banking, performing arts centers, and architecture industries.

 A graduate from the Northern Illinois University's College of Business, Diane also completed a special certificate program through the Connecticut School of Finance and Management through Fairfield University.

 The Brunos are the parents of an adult daughter, Lisa, and have served as co-chairs of the Parents Fund for Mount Holyoke College, their daughter's alma mater.